-Key issue Potential influence of Local Plan- Site Allocations Likely evolution of issue without Local Plan- Site Allocations Possible role of Local Plan- Site Allocations increases in population is likely to involve significant releases of greenfield land.
-There is a need to reduce the reliance on the private car and increase the use of alternative transport modes, including public transport Moderate Whilst not having a direct influence on the provision of public transport, the Local Plan- Site Allocations can help reduce the need to travel by locating sites in areas well served by public transport.
-There is a need to conserve and enhance Broxtowe's distinctive character and contribute towards creating a sense of place within new developments Major The Local Plan- Site Allocations will help to set out the design of new developments
+Key issue Potential influence of Part 2 Local Plan - Site Allocations and Development Management Policies Likely evolution of issue without Part 2 Local Plan - Site Allocations and Development Management Policies Possible role of Part 2 Local Plan - Site Allocations and Development Management Policies updated SHLAA are included in the appendix to the SHLAA cabinet report of 6th January 2015.
+There is a need to reduce the reliance on the private car and increase the use of alternative transport modes, including public transport Moderate Whilst not having a direct influence on the provision of public transport, the Part 2 Local Plan - Site Allocations and Development Management Policies can help reduce the need to travel by locating sites in areas well served by public transport.
+There is a need to conserve and enhance Broxtowe's distinctive character and contribute towards creating a sense of place within new developments Major The Part 2 Local Plan - Site Allocations and Development Management Policies will help to set out the design of new developments

+Key issue Potential influence of Part 2 Local Plan - Site Allocations and Development Management Policies Likely evolution of issue without Part 2 Local Plan - Site Allocations and Development Management Policies Possible role of Part 2 Local Plan - Site Allocations and Development Management Policies

+Social

-Key issue Potential influence of Local Plan-Site Allocations Likely evolution of issue without Local Plan-Site Allocations Possible role of Local Plan-Site Allocations Social Key issues listed here should match issues listed in Appendix 5: Justification of SA objectives e.g. Minor; Moderate; Moderate/major; Major Followed by brief explanation about likely e.g. Supply of affordable homes Comment on issues evolution of issue without plan undergoing SA Economic Environmental Identify any existing environmental problems, in particular those relating to Birds or Habitats Directives Spatial
+Key issues listed here should match issues listed in Appendix 5: Justification of SA objectives e.g. Supply of affordable homes Comment on issues e.g. Minor; Moderate; Moderate/major; Major Followed by brief explanation about likely evolution of issue without plan undergoing SA

+Economic

+Environmental

+Identify any existing environmental problems, in particular those relating to Birds or Habitats Directives

+Spatial

 6. Are the key sustainability issues identified in Section 5 correct for Broxtowe Borough?
 If not, which issues should be added or removed?
-Please identify how any other sustainability issues that should be included are likely to impact upon the Local Plan-Site Allocations.
+Please identify how any other sustainability issues that should be included are likely to impact upon the Part 2 Local Plan - Site Allocations and Development Management Policies.